paladique/AzureSample-FunctionCSVToJSON/README.md

 - `Run` starts the execution of the function by logging file metadata, confirming that it's a csv before calling the `Convert` method to parse the file, and finally printing its contents to the console as JSON.

-- `Convert` parses the CSV file into a `dynamic` object collection that uses the first row as its properties, then it is then converted to JSON with JSON.NET
+- `Convert` parses the CSV file with the [CSVHelper]() library into a collection, which is then converted to JSON with JSON.NET.

 1. From Solution Explorer, open the `local.settings.json` file and confirm that the following settings exists.
 Add this setting if it is missing.
 These settings will enable the use of the development storage account with the Storage Emulator.